saptak/spark/028-spark-with-hdp.md

 When you are ready to go beyond these tasks, try the machine learning examples at Apache Spark.

-#### **HDP Cluster Requirement:**
+### HDP Cluster Requirement

-This technical preview can be installed on any HDP 2.2.x cluster whether it is a multi node cluster or a single node HDP Sandbox.
+Spark 1.3.1 can be configured on any HDP 2.3 cluster whether it is a multi node cluster or a single node HDP Sandbox.

-### **Installing**

-The Spark 1.3.1 Technical Preview is provided as an RPM/DEB/MSI packaging.
-The instructions in this doc assume RPM.

-#### **Download the latest RPM repo that has Spark 1.3.1**

-    wget -nv http://public-repo-1.hortonworks.com/HDP/centos6/2.x/updates/2.2.4.4/hdp.repo -O /etc/yum.repos.d/HDP-TP.repo

-#### **Install Spark Package**

-    yum install spark_2_2_4_4_16-master

-This will download Spark 1.3.1 RPM and setup on your HDP 2.2 cluster.
-As part of this RPM install it will also download necessary core Hadoop dependencies.

-If you want to use PySpark you also need to run

-    yum install spark-python

-#### **Use HDP-Select to point to this Spark package**

-    hdp-select set spark-historyserver 2.2.4.4-16
-    hdp-select set spark-client 2.2.4.4-16

-This will set the /usr/hdp/current/spark-client & /usr/hdp/current/spark-historyserver dirs to point to the version selected with hdp-select.

-    lrwxrwxrwx.
-1 root root 25 May 12 18:11 /usr/hdp/current/spark-client -> /usr/hdp/2.2.4.4-16/spark
-    lrwxrwxrwx.
-1 root root 25 May 12 18:20 /usr/hdp/current/spark-historyserver -> /usr/hdp/2.2.4.4-16/spark

-The rpm installer will create “spark” as OS user and create /user/spark directory in HDFS.
+The instructions in this guide assumes you are using the latest Hortonworks Sandbox

 ### **Run the Spark Pi Example**